wizmariefa/csci305-ruby-lab/README.md

 18. Using the starting word **"bob"**, what song title do you get?
 19. Using the starting word **"bob"** again, do you get the same title?
 If no, what do you get?
 Try it a third time.
 Explain why the title might differ each time.
 20. Share your favorite song title that you have found.

-\end{tcolorbox}

 # Troubleshooting
 This lab requires an independent study of one of the three languages specified: Ruby, Go, or Python.
 You are encouraged to use any web tutorials and resources to learn this language.
 Given the size of the class, I will not be able to debug your code for you.
 Please do not send panicked emails requesting I fix your bug for you.
 Allow yourself plenty of time, and use patience, perseverance, and the internet to debug your code.

 # Lab Questions

-21. Which language did you select and why did you select it?
-22. Name something you like about the language you selected.
+21. Name something you like about Ruby.
 Explain.
-23. Name something you dislike about the language you selected.
+22. Name something you dislike about Ruby.
 Explain.
-24. Did you enjoy this lab?
+23. Did you enjoy this lab?
 Which aspects dis you like and/or dislike?
-25. Approximately how many hours did you spend on this lab?
+24. Approximately how many hours did you spend on this lab?
-26. Do you think you would use the language you selected again?
-For whicy type(s) of project(s)?
+25. Do you think you would use Ruby again?
+For which type(s) of project(s)?

 # Submission

 Each student will complete and submit this assignment individually or in a two-person team.
 Do not consult with others.
-However, you are encouraged to use the internet to learn any aspect of Prolog you need to complete the assignment, but not to answer the questions asked in this lab.
+However, you are encouraged to use the internet to learn any aspect of Ruby you need to complete the assignment, but not to answer the questions asked in this lab.

 Comment your program heavily.
 Intelligent comments and a clean, readable formatting of your code accounts for 20% of your grade.

-Save the final version of your program and zip the source code into a file named `[lastname]_[firstname].prolog2.zip`.
-Type your lab questions in plain text as `[lastname]_[firstname].prolog2.txt`.
+Save the final version of your program and zip the source code into a file named `[lastname]_[firstname].ruby_lab.zip`.
+Type your lab questions in plain text as `[lastname]_[firstname].ruby_lab.txt`.
 Include your name in the text file.

 We must be able to run your program from the command line with no arguments.